Examples of Website Menu Designs

-Navigation is an important part of your design that helps users to get to the website sections they need.
-From this article you will learn why navigation planning deserves a lot of attention.
-We will also show you best website menu designs worth looking at.
+Navigation is an important part of your design that helps users get to the website sections they need.
+From this article, you will learn why navigation planning deserves a lot of attention.
+We will also show you the best website menu designs worth looking at.

-When visiting your website for the first time, users not necessarily see the main page.
-They could have clicked search results link in Google or come to look at the product or article somebody shared with them on social network.
-That’s why all site pages should contain navigation that will help users to learn about other sections and pages with information they might need.
-For example, when coming to ecommerce website, most users will be interested in learning about payment and delivery options.
+When visiting your website for the first time, users do not necessarily see the main page.
+They could have clicked the search results link in Google or come to look at the product or article somebody shared with them on a social network.
+That’s why all site pages should contain navigation that will help users learn about other sections and pages with information they might need.
+For example, when it comes to eCommerce websites, most users will be interested in learning about payment and delivery options.

-- It helps to understand what website is about (is it a shop, magazine or portfolio?) without looking at all the pages.
+- It helps to understand what a website is about (is it a shop, magazine, or portfolio?) without looking at all the pages.

-- Navigation helps website content to look logical, organized and well structured which leads to better user experience.
+- Navigation helps website content to look logical, organized, and well structured which leads to a better user experience.

-- It encourage users to stay on the website longer and check other sections.
+- It encourages users to stay on the website longer and check other sections.

-- Navigation is good for SEO since it helps crawlers to index the content of your website.
+- Navigation is good for SEO since it helps crawlers index the content of your website.

-We have grouped designs menu examples into three categories: horizontal, vertical and drop-down.
-But you can use several types of menu simultaneously if your complex website structure requires it.
+We have grouped design menu examples into three categories: horizontal, vertical, and drop-down.
+But you can use several types of menus simultaneously if your complex website structure requires it.